askavian/stars/README.md

     - Better Responsive Design for Profile Picture and Table.
     - Include a Favicon
     - Include JavaScript to fullscreen an image by hovering over it and not opening int in a _blank tab
+    - Better design for the Gallery Section on each page

 ## Credits